Garlic knots don't have to be difficult to be delicious! These 30 Minute Garlic Knots are super easy and are made from scratch in just half an hour.

 - 1/4 tsp . garlic powder

-After removing the rolls from the oven, brush with garlic butter, and enjoy!
+- After removing the rolls from the oven, brush with garlic butter, sprinkle with cheese if using, and enjoy!

 - If you would prefer to use active dry yeast, substitute an equal amount for the instant yeast.
 Let the mixture sit for 5-10 minutes, or until foamy.
 Then, continue with the recipe as written.